Get my No-Sew Moonlight ornament pattern FREE.

 how to add grommets to fabric

 Since I started posting a few sneak peeks on facebook a few weeks ago, I’ve had some of you emailing me asking to know when it would be done.
 It’s done now!
-You can get it here: Quilted Fabric Tree Pattern.
+You can get it right here:

 swirl striped quilted fabric tree pattern